drmad/tmux-git/README.md

 ==================
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/drmad/tmux-git?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+`tmux-git` shows information about the `git` repo of the current directory in `tmux` status bar, like current branch, *dirtiness*, stash, etc.

+## Overview

 There are many solutions to integrate the current Git branch on your Linux terminal prompt (like [this one][1] and [this one][2], from where I borrowed most parts of this script), but I don't like to bloat my prompt.

-So I was thinking where can I put that information, and then I remembered the fabulous [Tmux][3].

-`tmux` is a powerful and really cool client-server terminal multiplexer, but it also provides a nice status bar.
-This script puts the Git branch of the current directory (if it is inside a Git repo) on the right side of the Tmux status bar.
+So I was thinking where can I put that information, and then I remembered the fabulous [Tmux][3]. `tmux` is a powerful and really cool client-server terminal multiplexer, but it also provides a nice status bar.

+This script scans the current `bash` directory for a `git` repo.
+If it's found, then puts information about it in the status bar, like:

+* Project name (actually, is the `git` repo directory name)
+* Active branch
-Also, the branch name turns bright when the repo is 'dirty' (i.e., there are pending modifications to be committed)
+* 'Dirty' status (i.e., there are pending modifications to be committed)

-**Update:** Now the status shows if there are stashed changes inside the repo.
+* Stashed changes

 ## Installation